Ahmedsebit/flight-booking-system/README.md

 # Authentication
 ### Getting the token
 The /api-token-auth/ is the authentication endpoint, which will be http://127.0.0.1:8000/api-token-auth/ from local server.
-This token is gotten by submitting the username and password
+The token is retrieved by submitting the username and password

 ### Using the token
 The token is used in all the endpoints by adding the JWT+ token in the authorization header